MRAlirad/ethers-simple-storage/note.md

 ### Wallet

-A [`Wallet`](https://docs.ethers.org/v6/api/wallet/#Wallet) manages a single private key which is used to sign transactions, messages and other common payloads.
+The [`Wallet`](https://docs.ethers.org/v5/api/signer/#Wallet) class inherits Signer and can sign transactions and messages using a private key as a standard Externally Owned Account (EOA).

 ```js
 const { Wallet } = require('ethers');